Usage

 Caching

-By default, the client will cache data based on the request URL and "self" links provided in the RDAP results.
+By default, the client will cache data based on the request URL.

 This can be turned off with the -N command parameter or by setting the RDAP_NO_CACHE environment variable to "true".